This badam ladoo is made of Badam flour and Jaggery or sugar with a little cardamom flavor.

 ‘Ladoos’ or ‘Laddus’ are largely popular sweet desserts and there are several varieties of laddus out there.
 Today’s recipe is novel in the way that it is from almond flour and mixed with aromatic cardamom and jaggery/sugar.

-The most common form of laddu is from fried besan flour.
-Not to take anything away from them but there is always guilt associated with it because it is one form of deep-fried delicacy.
+The most common form of laddu is fried besan flour.
+Not to take anything away from them, but guilt is always associated with it because it is one form of deep-fried delicacy.

 I prepared this badam ladoo in two different versions.
 One sweetened with sugar and one with jaggery.
 Both versions are equally good and worth a try to see which one your favorite will be.
 My kids loved both versions equally.
 I hope you and your family like it the same way we did.